 Another Way Of Making Money From Your Hobby

-However, if you like making crafts and aren't ready to turn your home into a full time craft factory, then there are other ways to use that passion to make money.
+However, if you like making crafts and aren’t ready to turn your home into a full-time craft factory, then there are other ways to use that passion to make money.
 A blog is a great way to get started.
-It's cheap, it's quick to get started, and you can do it from home at your computer.
+It’s cheap, it’s quick to get started, and you can do it from home on your computer.

 By doing this, you still have the chance to make your crafts but you’re doing so on your own terms.
 For example, you could build a site where you teach people how to make their own cards, jewelry, costumes, leather goods, woodcarvings, ceramic cups, candles, or whatever craft you’re good at.

 With that type of site, you might include step-by-step instructions, along with photographs or even videos of what you’re doing.
 It’s easy to see how this could be popular because there are so many people that love making crafts.

 In fact, many people would rather make crafts themselves than buy them.
 You can teach stay at home moms, DIY dads, or curious kids.
 Pick your audience, pick a craft category, and start teaching!